dwolf42/dwolf42/README.md

 ### [TicTacToeSuperGT 🕹️ (non-OOP, completed)](https://github.com/dwolf42/TicTacToeSuperGT)

-This project incorporates all the knowledge I gained from the "Simple TicTacToe" course at JetBrains Academy on [Hyperskill.org](https://www.hyperskill.org).
-I expanded on the basic course version and created a stand-alone program with an installer for Windows, which also contains all required Java files.
-The game boasts several cool features like ASCII art, pause & clear screen feature, tutorial, winner/tie display, input safety, welcome screen, and credits.
+I used the knowledge gained from the 'Simple TicTacToe' course at JetBrains Academy on [Hyperskill.org](https://www.hyperskill.org) to create a standalone program for Windows.
+The program includes all required Java files and features ASCII art, a pause and clear screen function, a tutorial, a winner/tie display, input safety, a welcome screen, and credits.
 Feel free to [play my game](https://github.com/dwolf42/TicTacToeSuperGT/releases/tag/v1.0)!
 Dive into the source [here](https://github.com/dwolf42/TicTacToeSuperGT).

 ### [Java Tutorials 📚](https://github.com/dwolf42/java-tutorials)

-I really enjoy writing tutorials to explain how things work.
-One day, I found that it was easier for me to understand and remember complex ideas when I explained them to myself in simple tutorials.
-This is the basic idea on which I started my Java Tutorials project.
+I enjoy writing tutorials that explain how things work.
+I started my Java Tutorials project based on the idea that it's easier to understand and remember complex ideas when explained in simple tutorials.
-With a very pictorial language and many comparisons, I describe for example the basic principles behind a nested for-loop, how I remember the difference between Stack and Heap memory, or my understanding of how return value methods work.
+I use simple language to explain basic programming concepts, such as nested for-loops, Stack and Heap memory, and return value methods.
-I also wrote a guide on how to turn Java code into an .exe file that can run on Windows.
-This guide includes how to create an installer, which ships all the needed Java files.
-As a bonus, I show how to make custom icons for the installer and the .exe file, so they have a really personal touch.<br>
+Additionally, I provide a guide on how to create an .exe file for Windows, including instructions on creating an installer that includes all necessary Java files.
+As a bonus, I will demonstrate how to create custom icons for the installer and the .exe file, giving them a personal touch.<br>
 Discover all of [my tutorials](https://github.com/dwolf42/java-tutorials).

 ### [Java Courses 👨‍🏫](https://github.com/dwolf42/java_courses)

-All of my active and completed JetBrains Academy projects, as well as my side projects and experimentational work.
+All of my completed and ongoing projects from JetBrains Academy, as well as my side projects and experimental work, are neatly organized by topic in a single repository.
-Everything is neatly arranged by topic in a single repository, so it is easier to bowse for certain topics.
+This makes it easier to browse for specific topics.
 <br>
 Enjoy exploring it [here](https://github.com/dwolf42/java_courses).

 ### [RPG 🧙 (OOP, in development)](https://github.com/dwolf42/java_courses/tree/master/src/dwolf/off_course_projects/rpg)

-A project completely off-course.
-Nothing I can relate on.
+A project completely off course.
+Nothing I can relate to.
 I started this project to improve my OOP skills by developing something I have a deep connection to and a lot of passion for.
 RPGs have always fascinated me.
-I like to discover new things and foreign worlds, with a bag full of healing potions and a sword, kicking the crap out of dragons, zombies and bats, going on adventures, gaining experience and picking up a golden coin or two along the way.
+I like discovering new things and foreign worlds, with a bag full of healing potions and a sword, kicking the crap out of dragons, zombies and bats, going on adventures, gaining experience and picking up a golden coin or two along the way.
-That's my current plan for the project, and I'm really looking forward to shape and expand the RPG.<br>
+That's my current plan for the project, and I'm really looking forward to shaping and expanding the RPG.<br>
 Have a [look](https://github.com/dwolf42/java_courses/tree/master/src/dwolf/off_course_projects/rpg).

 ### [Coffee Machine ☕ (OOP, completed)](https://github.com/dwolf42/java_courses/tree/master/src/dwolf/project_coffee_machine/final_stage)

-My first experiences with self-crated classes, objects, enums, and packages in Java.
+My first experience with self-created classes, objects, enums and packages in Java.
 It is also my latest achievement on my coding journey.
-Object orientation is a very exciting field in software development for me, to structure code much better than it is possible purely with methods.
-I'm really looking forward to dive further into this area and getting a better understanding of the countless possibilities object-oriented programming offers.
+Object orientation is a very exciting area of software development for me, to structure code much better than it is possible with pure methods.
+I'm really looking forward to diving further into this area and getting a better understanding of the countless possibilities that object-oriented programming offers.
 <br>
 You can check out the code [here](https://github.com/dwolf42/java_courses/tree/master/src/dwolf/project_coffee_machine/final_stage).

 ### [Bulls and Cows 🐮 (currently non-OOP, in development)](https://github.com/dwolf42/java_courses/tree/master/src/dwolf/project_bulls_and_cows)

-Bulls and Cows is the latest course project I started, after which I will receive my certification about my knowledge in Java fundamentals.
+Bulls and Cows is the last course project I started to get my certification in Java basics.
-Here I write my own advanced version of this classic code breaking game by recreating the original version of it and take the game to a new level.<br>
+Here I am writing my own advanced version of this classic code-breaking game by recreating the original version and taking the game to a new level.<br>
 Curious?
 [Click me](https://github.com/dwolf42/java_courses/tree/master/src/dwolf/project_bulls_and_cows).

 ## 💡 My Java knowledge map from JetBrains Academy Hyperskill